astridx/meinblog/content/posts/joomla/10sprachdateien-nutzen.en.md

 The value of `$checkoutUser->name` is inserted instead of the first variable in the language string.
 Here in the example instead of `%s`.

-> Unfortunately, you cannot specify which variable belongs to which language string.
-It is not possible to specify that `%s` should be replaced with `$checkoutUser->name`.
-The values are assigned in sequential order if there are multiple variables.
+> Is there more than one variable?
+You can specify which variable belongs to which language string.
+For example, use `%1$s, %2$s` as in `JLIB_DATABASE_ERROR_STORE_FAILED="%1$s: :store failed<br>%2$s"`.
+The values are assigned in the order indicated in the number after the "%" character.

 #### singular/singular